dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-The previous behavior can be restored through settings on `context.ChangedTracker`.
+The previous behavior can be restored through settings on `context.ChangeTracker`.
 For example:

 ```csharp